DenisLabrecque/Denis-Labrecque-Website-2020/content/programming/Bing-API-map-waypoint-tool.md

 }
 {{</highlight>}}

-### How to Calculate Angle Between Direction and Destination Point
+### How to Calculate Angle Between Vehicle Direction and its Target Location
 When traveling with a vehicle to a waypoint, one would like to know whether the vehicle's direction is correct.
 A simple way to do this is to draw a line ahead of the vehicle: this is the vehicle's heading.
-Heading is calculated in degrees away from north, where 90.0 is east, 180.0 is south, etc. The location the vehicle wants to reach also has an angle: the bearing from the vehicle to that point.
+Heading is calculated in degrees away from North, where 90.0 is East, 180.0 is South, etc. The location the vehicle wants to reach also has an angle: the bearing from the vehicle to that point.

 To find how far away the vehicle is pointing, simply subtract heading from bearing.
-That is, if the vehicle is heading 30 degrees north, and the target location's bearing is 30 degrees, then `30.0 - 30.0 == 0`, meaning that the vehicle is heading straight towards the target.
+That is, if the vehicle is heading 30 degrees North, and the target location's bearing is 30 degrees, then `30.0 - 30.0 == 0`, meaning that the vehicle is heading straight on target.

-If the vehicle were heading 25 degrees north, but the target's bearing is still 30 degrees, then `heading - bearing == 25.0 - 30.0 == -5.0`.
+If the vehicle were heading 25 degrees North, but the target's bearing is still 30 degrees, then `heading - bearing == 25.0 - 30.0 == -5.0`.
 The vehicle is pointing -5 degrees to the target's left.
 If the result were +5 degrees, the vehicle would be pointing to the target's right.

 The code to find this heading error is shown below, as inspired from a <a href="https://stackoverflow.com/a/54820295/4682228">snippet on Stack Overflow</a>: